higorfct/Recommender-System/README.md

 ## 💼 Estimated Financial Impact

-This script estimates the potential financial impact of a recommendation system, considering parameters defined by the business.
+This script estimates the potential financial impact of a recommender system, considering parameters defined by the business.

 **Parameters**
 - Average profit per transaction: R$ 5.00